-A separate policy is held, but our staff are aware that at no time should their own personal cameras/smart phones be used in recording children or young people in the Leading Edge Academies Partnership.
+A separate policy is held, but our staff are aware that at no time should their own personal cameras/smart phones be used in recording children or young people at any academy within the Trust.

-The academies within the Partnership will ensure parental permission is sought prior to taking photographs of children for media, website and other school purposes.
+Our Academies will ensure parental permission is sought prior to taking photographs of children for media, website and other school purposes.